Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN)

 SNAP CAN Provider Determination

 The SNAP CAN provider ensures the SNAP CAN participant meets their employment and training goals.
-When the provider determines that the participant is enrolled in an Employment and Training component that is no longer suitable for the participant, the provider completes a determination.
+When the provider determines that the participant is enrolled in an employment and training component that is no longer suitable for the participant, the provider completes a determination.
 This process is known as a Provider Determination.

 The SNAP CAN provider notifies FAA of the provider determination.
-The provider sends the completed Provider Determination (FAA-1828A) form to FAA within 10 calendar days(g).
-The provider uses the FAA-1828A to document all of the following information:
+The provider sends a completed form to FAA within 10

-The reason the SNAP CAN participant is not suitable for the component.
+●The reason the SNAP CAN participant is not suitable for the component.

-The information or documentation that led to the decision or that supports the decision.
+●The information or documentation that led to the decision or that supports the decision.

-The recommended next steps for the participant.
+●The recommended next steps for the participant.

 NOTE The SNAP CAN provider may enroll the participant in a more suitable component or service within their organization without notifying FAA.